-In 1989, the National Security Agency (NSA) established the Information Systems Security National Awards to recognize outstanding Federal Government organizational and individual excellence in the field of information systems security.
-Today, these annual awards are named in honor of the cryptographic pioneer, Frank B. Rowlett.
-The awards are given to recognize both organizational and individual contributions made to the cybersecurity discipline.
+NSA established the Information Systems Security National Awards to recognize outstanding federal government organizational and individual excellence in the field of information systems security in 1989.
+Today, these annual awards are named in honor of the cryptographic pioneer Frank B. Rowlett signifying the importance of his work in protecting American communications.
+These awards are given to recognize both organizational and individual contributions to the cybersecurity discipline.